15 Foods Anti-Aging Experts Eat Every Day

 Berries

-Shutterstock 573128518
+shutterstock 573128518

 “I eat berries—strawberries, blueberries, blackberries, raspberries, or cranberries—every single day,” says Sharon Palmer, RDN, a dietitian in Los Angeles and author of Plant-Powered for Life.
 “In the summer, I eat fresh berries.
 Then I switch to dried and frozen when they are out of season.
 The research on brain health benefits as they relate to cognition during aging is quite promising.
 Berries are packed with powerful antioxidant and anti-inflammatory compounds.”
 Berries provide vitamin C, a nutrient that helps you absorb plant-based iron from foods such as spinach, tomatoes, and beans when the foods are eaten in the same meal.
 Add raspberries to a spinach salad, or enjoy a berry nice cream.
 Here are 8 incredible health reasons to add blueberries to your cereal.